 For this particular flight, I was seated in 4K, a window seat.
 See seat plan of Qatar Airways’ Boeing 787.

 Besides the seat is a large shelf, which provides space for magazines, the safety card, and menu, and which can be used as an extra table to put your laptop or other belongings on when the dining service starts.
 On that side of the seat, you also find a large storage compartment, a reading light, the remote control for the inflight entertainment system, an electronic touchpad control (to dim or brighten the windows), and the controls to adjust the seat configuration, ranging from the upright takeoff position to a flat-bed.
-The other side of the seat features a rather robust armrest which holds a storage cabinet with a bottle of water and the noise-cancelling headphones.
+The other side of the seat features a rather robust armrest which holds a storage cabinet with a bottle of water and the noise-canceling headphones.

 At the touch of a button, the seat converts into a generous 80-inch (203 cm) long, 30-inch (76 cm) wide flat-bed.
 The bed is also wider than the seat itself (30 inches or 76 cm) as the armrest disappears in the flat-bed position.
 One disadvantage of the flat-bed is that your legs and feet rest on the ottoman below the fixed table and entertainment screen, so they may hit the table as you move position during your sleep.

 What are the best Business Class seats on QA’s B787-8?